allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 ```
 ## Summary
 To sum up, the domain, which constitutes the core of our application (centre of the hexagon)
 is surrounded by six adapters.
-Five of them (outbound adapters) implement domain interfaces,
-while the API adapter (inbound adapter) calls the domain logic via a public domain service.
+The endpoint in the REST API inbound adapter calls the domain logic via a public domain service.
+The five outbound adapters implement domain interfaces, integrating the article service with
+* social media,
+* mail and SMS notifications,
+* message broker,
+* database,
+* author service.

 As much as I did my best to design the example so that it would show the benefits of using Hexagonal Architecture in a self-explanatory
 and intuitive way, to avoid theoretical elucidations, I would still like to emphasise what we have gained.